UniFi Dream Machine Pro vs Dream Machine Pro Max: What Changes and Is It Worth $220 More?

 The Pro Max includes a 128GB SSD dedicated to smart detection recordings.
 This separate storage ensures AI-detected events (person, vehicle, package detection) remain available even during high-traffic recording periods.
 The standard Pro requires HDD installation before enabling any Protect features.

-For more details on surveillance capacity planning with these gateways, see our UDM Pro Max capacity planning guide and UniFi Protect storage framework.
+For more details on surveillance capacity planning with these gateways, see our UDM Pro Max capacity planning guide, UniFi Protect storage framework, and our in-depth Pro Max review.

 Immediate Cost Comparison